MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 Copilot and AI Summarization are controlled separately and can be turned on or off.
 For AI Summarization, admins can create access policies that support a third enablement state–-enabled with an option for users to opt out.

 >[!NOTE]
->Copilot and Network analytics rely on AI Summarization services.
-In Copilot, summarization services help with conversation summarization.
+>Copilot and Network analytics both use AI Summarization services.
+In Copilot, summarization services enhance its capabilities, such as conversation starters.
 In Network analytics, summarization services are used in network theme extraction, conversation summarization, and network sentiment analysis.
 [Network analytics](/viva/engage/analytics) is  only available to network admins and corporate communicators.

 |**Engage feature**|**State**|**Description**|